April 8, 2021

 The same could be said about sex.
 Sex is a wonderful gift from God to humanity, and every good feeling that accompanies sex is something God takes delight in, because he created it that way.
 He created our bodies to experience such soaring pleasure and excitement.
 He created husband and wife to know a depth of intimacy in sex that has no equal in other human relationships.
 He created sex to be a physically enthralling and intensely loving experience that makes husband and wife want to be nowhere else in the world except united to one another in those moments.

 But then, it’s over.
 While the joy and intimacy of sex should last well beyond the moment, eventually, it’s time to move on to other good things.
 Holy, godly, loving sex is a wonderful experience, but it can’t fully satisfy our hearts, because God never designed it that way.
-God created Niagara Falls and sex, and both point beyond themselves to our Creator, who invites us into pleasures that are forevermore at his right hand.
+God created Niagara Falls and sex, and both point beyond themselves to our Creator who invites us into pleasures that are forevermore at his right hand.

 All good, earthly experiences only satisfy to a certain point.
-Whether it is your favorite song, your favorite food, your favorite vacation spot, or your favorite person, they all have their limitations.
+Whether it’s your favorite song, your favorite food, your favorite vacation spot, or your favorite person, they all have their limitations.
 C.S.
 Lewis put it best in Mere Christianity when he said, “If I find in myself desires which nothing in this world can satisfy, the only logical explanation is that I was made for another world.”¹

 We’ve come to expect that every good experience has an expiration date.
 We all know the phrase, “Nothing good lasts forever.”
 But that’s not true, and it’s not the language of our hearts.
 Even though we find in this life that nothing fully satisfies, we still keep looking, hoping that eventually we’ll find what our hearts were made for.
 For all of those in Christ, we have found the One for whom our hearts were made.